 VEX Robotics Worlds 2025: Managing Complexity in Mechanical Design

-This post explains the second half of my year directing the mechanical design of the Queen’s Vex Robotics Team.
+This post explains the second half of my year directing the mechanical design of the Queen’s VEX Robotics Team.
 At QVEX, we compete in the VEX U Robotics Competition, where we travel to different universities around the world to play in a 2v2 robotics game that changes every year.
 This years game was called High Stakes; the main challenges were to score rings on stakes (each ring is worth points) and climb your robot up a 3ft tall ladder (the higher you go the more points you get).
-This year we built four robots, won 11 awards at 6 tournaments around North America, developed off-META mechanical systems that have never been pulled off before in VEX’s history and were named the VEX AI Skills World Champions.
+In 8 months we built four robots, won 12 awards at 6 tournaments around North America, developed off-META mechanical systems that have never been pulled off before in VEX’s history and were named the VEX AI Skills World Champions.

 What We Built: